 Published by the French programme at the University of Western Australia, Essays is a scholarly, refereed journal with an international Editorial Board and Advisory Board.

-Currently Prof. Hélène Jaccomard and A/Prof. Bonnie Thomas are respectively its Managing Editor and Associate Editor.
+Currently Prof. Hélène Jaccomard and A/Prof. Bonnie Thomas are respectively Managing Editor and Associate Editor.

-Each of the journal's yearly issues covers a particular theme relevant to French and Francophone literatures and cultures, and reflecting current intellectual, cultural and literary debates.
+Each of the journal's yearly issues covers a particular theme relevant to French and Francophone literature and cultures, and reflecting current intellectual, cultural and literary debates.
 Essays also includes a miscellaneous section to welcome contributions of note, not fitting in the issue's theme and, occasionally, we publish creative pieces such as poetry or interviews.
+See Journal contents here.

 The journal publishes articles in French or in English of 5000-word length.
 Recent themes have included:

 The forthcoming issue will be Hidden words, Hidden worlds: everyday life and narrative sources (France 1939-1945) (2017).